Skip to contents

 vector_labels

-Vecotr of labels for the cuts.
-Must be one entry shorter than vector_cuts.
+Vector of labels for the cuts.
+Must be one entry shorter than vector_cuts. "default" will produce nice labels for the default setting of vector_cuts (and throw an error otherwise).

 overwrite